Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 Think about it.
 When you open your Gmail account — or whatever email client you use — the first thing you see is a list of addresses and subject lines.
 Either you open the emails or you delete them.

-If a subject line offers sufficient intrigue to convince you to click, you’ll open.
+You’ll open the email if a subject line offers sufficient intrigue to convince you to click.
 If the body copy grabs your attention, you’ll read.
 And if the CTA offers enough incentive, you’ll click.

 That’s why you need to know email copywriting.
 Here are a few other good reasons.

-If you want to get the most bang for your buck in terms of marketing, I’d start sharpening your email copywriting skills and use email marketing to boost conversions.
+To get the most bang for your marketing spend, start sharpening your email copywriting skills and use a solid email marketing strategy to boost conversions.

-However, you can’t just write a subject line based on a formula.
+However, you can’t just write an email subject line based on a formula.
 You need to know what stimulates your specific audience.

 It’s true that email marketing benefits businesses, but only when it benefits consumers, as well.
 Instead of using your emails to sell to your subscribers, use them to give your subscribers something of value.

 It could be information, inspiration, discounts, freebies, or anything else you can think of.
 When you finish writing an email, read it carefully.
-Will your subscribers find themselves in a better place for having read it?
+Will your subscribers be better off having read the email?

 If not, start over.